 Back when rivers and canals served as Thailand’s highways, floating markets provided farming communities regular opportunities to trade and mingle.
 Today, an ever-growing modern floating market phenomena draws off the same old spirit of local bounty and community, but in forms that fit the times.
 On the outskirts of Bangkok, Kwan Riam is an excellent example of the modern Thai floating market ...
 Read more about Kwan Riam floating market .

 Century-old Khlong Suan old market is out of the way, to put it nicely, or in the middle of nowhere, to be blunt, but for an offbeat food experience that might be a highlight of your trip — it’s worth the ...
 Read more about Khlong Suan old market .

-Fish vendors frantically lug their buckets into the shadows.
-A gang of photographers emerge from the woodwork to snatch a spot near the old train track/footpath.
-Several men hastily lower the market's makeshift roofs as pineapples and mangosteens tumble from their baskets.
-A lazy day at Samut Songkhram's small but tightly packed Mae Khlong market has instantly transformed into a chaotic ...
+Fish vendors lug their buckets into the shadows.
+Photographers emerge from the woodwork to snatch a spot near the track.
+Men lower the umbrellas as pineapples and mangosteens tumble from their baskets.
+A lazy day at Samut Songkhram's Mae Khlong market has transformed into a chaotic scene.
+Turning around, we realise why: That train's not going to try coming through here, is ...
 Read more about Mae Khlong market .